Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 EB Games

-EB's launch stock of both consoles sold out fast, but we anticipate it'll be getting on the Black Friday action this week, so keep an eye out.
+EB's launch stock of both consoles sold out fast, but we anticipate it'll be getting on the Cyber Monday action this week, so keep an eye out.
 View Deal

 JB Hi-Fi

 JB suspended its Xbox Series X pre-orders, but promised more when it has confirmation of more stock.
-So it's worth checking the website for the Xbox Series X this week as retailers start their Black Friday sales.
+So it's worth checking the website for the Xbox Series X this week as retailers start their Cyber Monday sales.
 View Deal

 Harvey Norman